benjitsu/benwhere/_pages/email.md

                         </div>
                         <div class="row mt-4">
                             <div class="col">
-                                <p class="comment mb-0">This email was sent out to inform users about our newest proect - Unclaimed Money.
-It allows users to check their names against goverment databases of money that is unknowly owed to peole and ready to be collected.
-If they find a match, it guides them in collecting the funds.
+                                <p class="comment mb-0">This email was sent out to inform users about our newest project - Unclaimed Money.
+It allows users to check their names against government databases of money that is unknowingly owed to people and ready to be collected.
+If they find a match, it guides them in collecting the funds..
                                     </p>
                             </div>
                         </div>